MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-deployment.md

 You can use prebuilt dashboards to visualize and analyze Prometheus metrics.
 To do so, you must set up your AKS cluster to collect Prometheus metrics in [Monitor managed service for Prometheus](/azure/azure-monitor/essentials/prometheus-metrics-overview), and connect your [Monitor workspace](/azure/azure-monitor/essentials/azure-monitor-workspace-manage#link-a-grafana-workspace) to an [Azure Managed Grafana](/azure/managed-grafana/overview) workspace.

-[Install](https://github.com/Azure/prometheus-collector/tree/main/mixins/kubernetes#how-to-use) [these dashboards](https://aka.ms/azureprometheus-mixins) to get a comprehensive view of your Kubernetes cluster's performance and health.
+Install the [prebuilt dashboards](https://aka.ms/azureprometheus-mixins) to get a comprehensive view of your Kubernetes cluster's performance and health.
+For detailed installation instructions, see [Prometheus monitoring mixin for Kubernetes](https://github.com/Azure/prometheus-collector/tree/main/mixins/kubernetes#how-to-use).
 The dashboards are provisioned in the specified Azure Managed Grafana instance in the _Managed Prometheus_ folder.
 Some dashboards include:

 - _Kubernetes / Compute Resources / Cluster_
 - _Kubernetes / Compute Resources / Namespace (Pods)_